Do you know someone currently deployed? Not everyone does!

 In the military community, we are used to deployments.
 Even if we haven’t experienced one yet, we still have friends and neighbors who are currently deployed, about to deploy, or just came back from a deployment.
 Sometimes we too easily accept that deployments are a normal part of life.

 I was in college when the war broke out in Iraq.
 I had been dating my boyfriend for a few years by then, and he had already joined the Marine Corps.
 On my college campus of several thousand students, I did not know anyone else who was in the military.
 I didn’t have any family members in the military in my generation.
 And this was before Facebook had been invented (yes, I’m old!), so there were not many online groups or resources available for military girlfriends.

 I learned a lot during that time.
-I learned to look for online communities of military girlfriends and spouses, so that I could find others who were experiencing the same pain and fear.
+I learned to look for online communities of military girlfriends and spouses, (like this Deployment Support group!) so that I could find others who were experiencing the same pain and fear.
 I learned to pray for my boyfriend and trust in God’s answers.
 And perhaps most importantly, I learned to respond to judgement and rude comments with a quiet, but fierce pride that no one could take away.

-I was proud of my man and what he was doing.
-I was proud of our relationship and the depth of our love.
-And I was proud of myself–proud of the letters I wrote every day, proud of my strength in only occasionally crying, and proud of my ability to still focus on school, work, and life experiences even though part of my heart was always with him.
-Political views didn’t matter, politicians didn’t matter.
-I knew those things would come and go, but my pride could not be shaken.
-Since we have been married,of course there have been more deployments, more wars, and more civilian comments.
+Since we have been married, of course there have been more deployments, more wars, and more civilian comments.
 But that pride has only grown stronger with each passing year.
 So I believe that the best way to respond to civilians is with a quiet, gentle pride.

-And I also think it’s important to forgive them when they insert their civilian feet in their mouths with strange comments and assumptions.
+I also think it’s important to forgive them when they insert their civilian feet in their mouths with strange comments and assumptions.
 Many civilians simply don’t have a direct connection to anyone in the military.
 Currently, a little over 1 million Americans total serve in the armed forces–less than 0.5% of the U.S. population.

-So it’s not surprising that many Americans have little contact with military realities.
-When they meet you, they start to voice all their thoughts and opinions of military life.
-Some of it will be wildly inaccurate.
+And of those, only 14% are typically deployed at a time.Less than 0.5% of Americans are active military, and only 14% of those are currently deployed.
+So BE PROUD #milso #deployment Click To Tweet

 Respond with calm and grace, and continue to be proud of your spouse and your life.
 In the past few years, there are fewer pictures of troops in the news and fewer announcements of casualties.
 Many civilians believe that things have gone back to ‘normal’ and been resolved.
 Many people do not realize that there are still about 150,000 Americans currently deployed overseas.
 That is about 14% of those currently serving in the military.